collective/collective.dynamicmosaic/README.rst

 Introduction
 ============

-|mosaic| This package builds on the transform chain configured in `plone.app.blocks`_.
+This package builds on the transform chain configured in `plone.app.blocks`_.
 It adds to that an extra transform that makes it possible to assign tiles to tile slots at render-time.